Senior Responsible Officer: Dr Mark Dornan

 You can find out more about the Great North Care Record on their website – or watch this animation which explains the programme.

-Health Call is a private company created through a collaboration of seven NHS Foundation Trusts across the North East and North Cumbria.
+Health Call is an NHS-owned collaboration of seven NHS Foundation Trusts across the North East and North Cumbria developing digital solutions.

 Health Call enables best practice and diverse clinical expertise to be shared across regional health providers.
 Digital services designed, built and deployed by care professionals are made available to every organisation within the Health Call collaboration, meaning digital care can be rolled out safely, at scale and low cost.